The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 Offers Telehealth

-Daniel Luciano is a Neurologist in New York, New York.
+Daniel Luciano is a Neurologist practicing medicine in New York, New York.
 Dr. Luciano is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Partial Seizure, Memory Loss, and Partial Familial Epilepsy.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Partial Seizure, Memory Loss, and Partial Familial Epilepsy.

 Advanced in Juvenile Myoclonic Epilepsy